 Crayons, glue, backpack, binders, a magnum of wine.
 Ready for the first day of school.
-When did it become ok to sell the wine with the back to school supplies?
-Has wine and parenting become so enmeshed?
+When did it become ok to sell the wine with the back-to-school supplies?
+Have wine and parenting become so enmeshed?

 I remember watching this video once and laughing out loud.